vmware/terraform-provider-nsxt-virtual-private-cloud/README.md

 The following versions of NSX are supported:

- * NSX-T 1.0.0
+ * NSX-T 4.1.2

 # Support

-The NSX policy Terraform provider is now VMware supported as well as community supported.
+The NSX Virtual Private Cloud Terraform provider is now VMware supported as well as community supported.
 For bugs and feature requests please open a Github Issue and label it appropriately or contact VMware support.

 # License